 In some parts of the United States, BMW sold a version of the 325i which met the super ultra low emission vehicle (SULEV) emissions standards.
 California, New York, and Massachusetts received the SULEV E46's in 2003, and Vermont in 2004.
 They utilised a variant of the M54 engine named the BMW M56.
 The M56 meets SULEV standards, as well as partial zero emission vehicle (PZEV) and zero evaporative emissions requirements.
 The M56 is claimed to have identical power output as its M54 counterpart.

-The Clubsport package was available only for the 320Ci/325Ci/330Ci M-Sport models in 2002 and came in these colors: Estoril Blue, Velvet Blue, Titanium Silver and Carbon Black.
+The Clubsport package was available only for the 320Ci/325Ci/330Ci M-Sport models in 2002 and came in these colours: Estoril Blue, Velvet Blue, Titanium Silver and Carbon Black.
 The package removed 20 kg insulation materials, added an optional rear M spoiler and two spoiler lips on the front bumper, and chromed exhaust tailpipes.
 Style 71, M-Double Spoke Split rim wheels were standard while interior equipment included M short gear shift, aluminum or black "Alu-Tech" trims, silver rings on cluster, door sills with "M Clubsport" letters, and an interior finished in half-leather and half-fabric "M Texture" cloth.
 The Clubsport was offered with the 5/6-Speed manual, 6-Speed SMG, or 5-Speed Steptronic transmissions.

 In September 2001, the facelift versions of the sedan and Touring were released for the 2002 model year.